 Jack Sharry: Yeah, it’s kind of what we do.

 Lori Hardwick: Exactly.
-And some really good, you know, solutions for that.
-And so, you know, but I see it also on the more millennial side, Jack, you know, a Millennials see themselves kind of retiring, if you will, every three to four years, they’re like, I’m gonna work three to four years, and then I’m gonna retire for two, and then I’m gonna work again, and our systems and financial planning, technology is not set up like that.
-Nor are is the adviser mindset.
+Has some really good, you know, solutions for that.
+And so, you know, but I see it also on the millennial side, Jack, you know.
+Millennials see themselves kind of retiring, if you will, every three to four years.
+They’re like, “I’m gonna work three to four years, and then I’m gonna retire for two, and then I’m gonna work again,” and our systems in financial planning technology is not set up like that.
+Nor are… is the advisor mindset.
 And so we need to start, I always talk about what a great listener you are.
 And I know you’ve written the book on listening.
 And, you know, we, as an industry need to listen to what those clients need, so we can match them with the proper technology that will fit their desires.

-Lori Hardwick: Well, I think a lot of people know, but probably, it may be news to some that my husband and I became empty nesters about three years ago, and we moved to Philadelphia, as part of that, I was kind of looking for new ways to meet people and, you know, get involved.
+Lori Hardwick: Well, I think a lot of people know, but probably, it may be news to some that my husband and I became empty nesters about three years ago, and we moved to Philadelphia.
+As part of that, I was kind of looking for new ways to meet people and, you know, get involved.
 And so one of the things that I do on the side is work with Ben Franklin Technology Partners.
-And what that is, is a shark tank truly like literally a shark tank, where the city gives and gives certain funds to help build jobs to new and emerging firms.
+And what that is, is a shark tank, truly, like literally a shark tank, where the city gives and… gives certain funds to help build jobs to new and emerging firms.
 So they come in and do a 15 minute presentation to all of us that are on the board.
-And we give them a passing grade or a failing grade or conditional pass for more due diligence.
-And then what’s really been fun is just a meeting the other people on the board, but be really watching these emerging firms grow and thrive within the context of the city of Philadelphia.
-And so it’s really been an interesting thing that and I know about all the cool new things, whether it’s a new virtual or not virtual, but you know, mobile carwash that’s coming or new, you know, I’m always like in on the cool stuff that’s coming to the market.
+And we give them a passing grade or a failing grade or a conditional pass for more due diligence.
+And then what’s really been fun is just, A, meeting the other people on the board, but B, really watching these emerging firms grow and thrive within the context of the city of Philadelphia.
+And so it’s really been an interesting thing that… and I know about all the cool new things, whether it’s a new virtual or not virtual, but you know, mobile carwash that’s coming or new, you know, I’m always like in on the cool stuff that’s coming to the market.
 And so I really have enjoyed that.
-And it’s been a fun, charitable, I can think of it as charity work because I don’t get that it’s just a fun way to to get involved with my new city.
+And it’s been a fun, charitable, I think of it as charity work because I don’t get… that it’s just a fun way to get involved with my new city.

 Lori Hardwick: Thank you, Jack.
 Always a pleasure talking with you.
 I really appreciate you having me on.